burlingsmith/shenzhen-solitaire/README.md

 # Shenzhen Solitaire
-Mockup of Zachtronics' _SHENZHEN SOLITAIRE_, written in Elm 0.19 and submitted for my functional programming class at the University of Chicago, Spring 2019.
+Mockup of Zachtronics' _SHENZHEN SOLITAIRE_.

+Last updated for Elm 0.19.

 ## Controls
 - Cards are moved by clicking around.